VMI official to Northam: ‘Systemic racism does not exist here’

 Now Blacks make up about 8 percent of the school’s 1,700 students.
 Only three of the 17 members of the Board of Visitors are Black.
 All of the school’s top administrators are White men.

-Shortly after he graduated in May, Kaleb Tucker, who is Black, launched an online campaign asking the school to remove the Jackson statue and acknowledge that bigotry is rampant on campus.
+Shortly after he graduated in May, Kaleb Tucker, who is Black, launched an online campaign asking the school to remove the Jackson statue and acknowledge rampant bigotry on campus.
 In response, Peay released a seven-page letter promising to “erase any hint of racism at VMI” while defending Jackson, who owned six enslaved Black people, as a “military genius” and a “staunch Christian.”

 In a statement to The Post earlier this month, Peay added that “there is no place for racism or discrimination at VMI” and that “any allegation of racism or discrimination will be investigated and appropriately punished, if substantiated.”

-In an interview with The Post, one Black woman who graduated in 2019 recounted how her business professor reminisced about her father’s Ku Klux Klan membership in the middle of class.
+In an interview with The Post, a Black woman who graduated in 2019 recounted how her business professor reminisced about her father’s Ku Klux Klan membership in the middle of class.
 After the student complained, the professor apologized but was allowed to continue teaching at VMI.

 Many Black students expressed horror when they learned that a White student told a Black freshman cadet in 2018 that he’d “lynch” his body and use his “dead corpse as a punching bag.”
 A Black student who helped investigate the incident said the White student was only suspended, not expelled.